 All students registering at UTHealth are required to furnish an immunization record signed by a health care provider.
-An immunization hold is automatically placed on an applicant's record at the time of an applicant's acceptance to UTHealth.
-The UT Student Health Clinic will release all immunization holds after proof of immunizations is provided.
+An immunization hold is automatically placed on an applicant's record at the time an application for admission is submitted.
+If admitted to the university, this hold will block registration.
+Student Health and Counseling Services will release all immunization holds after proof of immunizations is provided.